 The relative percentage of cases submitted to each analytical unit is illustrated in Figure 5.
-The Criminalistics Section continues to receive the majority of evidence submitted, followed by submission to the Toxicology Laboratory.
+The Drug Identification Laboratory continues to receive the majority of evidence submitted, followed by submission to the Toxicology Laboratory, which had for the first time received over 1000 submissions.
+Also, the submissions to the Fire Debris Laboratory doubled from 2019.